The mission of the Cleburne County Sheriff’s Detention Center is to provide a safe, secure and humane environment for both officers and inmates.

 Inmates may request to see the nurse once a week by filling out a request stating the reason for medical attention.
 The nurse is on call 24 hours a day, 7 days a week for emergencies.

-If an inmate is on medication they should bring their medicine with them or have a family member bring it to the Detention Center in the original bottle.
+If an inmate is on medication they should bring their medicine with them or have a family member bring it to the Detention Center in the original bottle with an non-expired prescription.
 Medicine is dispensed as ordered by the nurse and/or the inmates’ doctor.

 Inmates are required to co-pay for their doctor, nurse and dentist visits.
 They are also required to pay for their medication and prescriptions.